MathieuBuisson/MathieuBuisson.github.io/_pages/about.md

   - Learning, growing, more, always
   - Sharing knowledge
   - Improving productivity (and ultimately quality) through automation
-  - Solving problems with code
+  - Solving problems with code (real problems, not coding puzzles)
   - Software engineering and delivery

 ### What fuels me :